 Ad tech firms have been selling the dream of ‘big data’ for over a decade, but how close are we really to this supposed promised land?
 Data integration is the key, but will we ever truly break down the siloes?…

-For a decade now, the advent of ‘big data’ has promised to fulfil the marketers’ dream of targeting the right customers at the right moment with the right offer, leading to a steep rate of conversions, juicy commission bonuses and prolonged time on the golf course.
+For the past decade or so now, the advent of ‘big data’ has promised to fulfil the marketers’ dream of targeting the right customers at the right moment with the right offer, leading to a steep rate of conversions, juicy commission bonuses and prolonged time on the golf course.
 Like any dream, it ended when marketers woke up to the reality: the data wasn’t simply going to surrender its value.
 The power of data analytics for marketers depended on one key step: getting hold of their marketing data in the first place.

 But bringing all data sources, silos and assets together, online and offline, has often proven an intractable problem, even for first-party data integration.
 The competitive advantage of big data truly lies in going deeper into analysis, and hunting for insights that go beyond those easiest to harvest.
 A trove of data still sits in the marketer’s lap, yet, somehow, it remains elusive.